LoQiseaking69/SephsBIOME/unit_tests/README.md

 ## Call for Contributions

-We appeal to all contributors to assist in expanding our unit test coverage.
-By doing so, you help us maintain the quality and robustness of the SephsBIOME project.
+I appeal to any contributor to assist in expanding my unit test coverage.
+By doing so, you help me maintain the quality and robustness of the SephsBIOME project.

 ## Support and Collaboration